-Seriously, did your board install a CDO to emphasize the digital transformation of its business model?
+Seriously, did your board install a Chief Digital Officer to emphasize the digital transformation of its business model?
 Poor bastard!
 Digital disruption equals creative destruction: the new destroys the old.
-Try to picture a freshly installed CDO who has to attack a current business model of his new employer.
-Guess who wins, with trigger-happy shareholders breathing down the CEO’s neck: the CDO or the powers that be?
+Try to picture a freshly installed Chief Digital Officer who has to attack a current business model of his new employer.
+Guess who wins, with trigger-happy shareholders breathing down the CEO’s neck: the Chief Digital Officer or the powers that be?

 A true CDO has to take the high road.
 Forget the sexiness of ‘digital’ in the job title.
 A CDO is the explorer of uncharted territories.
 The job description should resemble the mythical ad by Ernest Shackleton to enroll a crew for his Antarctica expedition: “Men wanted for hazardous journey.
 Low wages, bitter cold, long hours of complete darkness.
 Safe return doubtful.
 Honor and recognition in event of success.”